The author is interested in inventors and entrepreneurship and spends time researching interesting historical personalities.

 Today, Mohannad Jibreel Abudayyah delivers lectures to young aspiring inventors like himself.
 Through his work, he has continued to inspire other young men and women in Saudi Arabia to further their studies and pursue science.

 6. James The and Michael Curran

-Invention: The and Curran invented a useful voice-to-speech system known as NVDA or NonVisual Desktop Access which "reads" text on a computer screen dependent on mouse movement.
+Invention: The and Curran invented a useful voice-to-speech system known as NVDA or NonVisual Desktop Access, which "reads" text on a computer screen dependent on mouse movement.

-The audio instructions of the NVDA have helped blind computer users use computers to independently and to their full extent.
-In fact, around 1.5 computer power-users, or computer users who are online for more than 8 hours per day, today are actually visually impaired.
+The audio instructions of the NVDA have helped blind computer users use computers independently and to their full extent.
+In fact, around 1.5 million computer power-users, or computer users who are online for more than 8 hours per day, today are actually visually impaired.

 Want to give NVDA a test drive?
 You can download a full version of this program on SourceForge, the world's largest freeware sharing website.